Satish-Prajapati/blog-node/README.md

 Setting up Database:

-This repo includes Postgresql backup file just import them in your pgAdmin Few details about Postgresql backup file if required during using this file DB name: blogdb
+This repo includes Postgresql backup file import them in your pgAdmin.
+Few details about Postgresql backup file if required during using this file

+DB name: blogdb

 Username: satish

 Password: 4321